 Verify Housing Address

-You found the right house, and now you should get your documents in order.
+You’ve got your reasons to move, the house-hunting mission is over, you’ve checked the general safety of the neighborhood and found the right house, and now you should get your documents in order.
 The first thing is to make sure you have the correct street name and number of your home.
-This might seem like a silly thing to do, but many people make a mistake during the move, whether because of the hectic schedule or many obligations included in the moving process.
+This might seem like a silly thing to do, but many people make this common moving mistake during the move, whether because of the hectic schedule, moving stress, or many obligations included in the moving process.
 So make sure to verify your information before doing anything else.
 Pay attention to the spelling of the street name and the house/apartment number.

 How to Change Address When You Move – Notify the Post Office Online